Olvera Street: Blessing of the Animals event

 The Blessing of the Animals at Olvera Street, an event dating to 1930, is held every Sábado de Gloria (Holy Saturday, the Saturday before Easter).
 The event was originally held in conjunction with the Feast Day of Saint Anthony of the Desert, but it was changed to take advantage of better weather.
 The original procession has grown into an all-day event with vendors, performers, and a procession where participants bring their animals to be blessed by religious authorities and others.

 The event is held near the Biscailuz Building and is represented by a mural on its exterior, The Blessing of the Animals, by Leo Politi.
 The event is also the subject of a book by the same name.

 Dia de los Muertos

 In celebration of Dia de los Muertos, the Olvera Street Merchants Association Foundation organizes a 9-day festival with a nightly procession, community alters, and entertainment.
 The event incorporates pre-Columbian, Aztec, Maya, and Catholic rituals surrounding death.

 Las Posadas

 Since 1930, Las Posadas has been celebrated in Olvera Street.
 The 9-day festival reenacts the journey of Mary and Joseph to Bethlehem.
-Each night, the event starts at 6:30pm with the breaking of the children's piñata in which children can volunteer to participate.
-At 7:15pm, the procession starts at Avila Adobe, where visitors follow Mary, Joseph, shepards, and musicians through Olvera Street while singing traditional songs in Spanish and English.
-The procession makes a stop at an Olvera Street shop where Mary and Joseph ask for shelter and then ends at Avila Adobe.
-At the end of the event, the Olvera Street Merchants Association Foundation gives free sweet bread and champurrado to all visitors.
+Each night, the event starts with the breaking of the children's piñata. he procession begins at Avila Adobe, where visitors follow Mary, Joseph, shepherds, and musicians while singing traditional songs in Spanish and English.
+The procession makes a stop at an Olvera Street shop where Mary and Joseph ask for shelter and ends at Avila Adobe.